Shopping online? PriceWaiter can haggle for a lower price

 Before you actually buy, though, remember that the seller may be different than where you actually placed your bid -- meaning store protections and policies are likely to be different as well.
 (In the aforementioned RayBan example, I started on Amazon, but my purchase would have gone directly through Gaffos.)

-Indeed, make sure you're getting the exact same item you bid on (color, size, style) and do your due diligence on the seller: check the return policy and so on.
+Indeed, make sure you're getting the exact same item you bid on (color, size, style) and do your due diligence on the seller: check their return policy and so on.

 To my thinking, using PriceWaiter is like using a cashback service: You're crazy not to.
 There are no strings attached and you stand to save money you wouldn't have saved otherwise.